-D. Reporting of Wastewater Monitoring Results.
-Monitoring results obtained during the previous month shall be summarized for each month and reported on a Discharge Monitoring Report Form (EPA No. 3320-1) or by NetDMR, post-marked or entered into NetDMR no later than the 28th day of the month following the completed reporting period.
-The first report is due on Month 28, 2016.
+Monitoring Report Form (EPA No. 3320-1)^{} or by NetDMR, post-marked or entered into NetDMR no later than the 28th day of the month following the completed reporting period.
+The first report is due on August 28, 2017.
 If no discharge occurs during the reporting period, "no discharge" shall be reported.
 Legible copies of these, and all other reports including whole effluent toxicity (WET) test reports required herein, shall be signed and certified in accordance with the requirements of Signatory Requirements (see Part VII.G), and submitted by NetDMR, or to the Division of Water Quality at the following address: